Shaheen Jafargholi

 Shaheen Jafargholi (شاهین جعفرقلی; born 23 January 1997) is a Welsh actor and singer.
 In 2009, he finished in seventh place on the ITV competition series Britain's Got Talent.
 Since then, he has portrayed the roles of Shakil Kazemi in EastEnders (2016–2018) and Marty Kirkby in Casualty (2018–2023).
-He also appeared as Billy in season two of the BBC Three horror comedy series Wreck (2023), and as Celyn in the BBC One miniseries Lost Boys and Fairies (2024).
+He also appeared as Billy in the BBC Three horror comedy series Wreck (2023) and as Celyn in the BBC One miniseries Lost Boys and Fairies (2024).
+In 2027 he will play Fabian Salah in season 2 of the Crave series Heated Rivalry.

 Early life

 Shaheen Jafargholi was born on 23 January 1997, at Singleton Hospital, Swansea, Wales.
 His mother Karen Thomas is Welsh, while his father is Iranian.

 Career

 Child acting

 In 2009, Jafargholi portrayed the recurring role of Troy in the children's television series Grandpa in My Pocket.